AbhinavUtkarsh/3D-Anomaly-Detection/README.md

 Notable steps in the base CPMF point cloud anomaly detections follows:
 1. The high-resolution point cloud is downsampled to 224 × 224 × 3 to match the resolution of the multi-view images.

 2. The downsampled point cloud is utilized to generate twenty-seven multi-view images of 224 × 224 resolution.
-A visualization example can be seen in figure 2 in our report.
+A visualization example can be seen in Figure 2 in our report.

 3. These multi-view images are then processed through a pretrained ResNet network, which outputs a complementary feature vector for every point in the downsampled point cloud.